Ignited gas burner on a cooktop

 PRICE: COOKTOPS VS. RANGES

-Cooktops are a little more affordable than a range, but keep in mind that you'll also need to budget for an oven.
-For example, Maytag® cooktops have a range of around $600 to $1100.
-Gas and electric cooktops have similar price ranges, but expect to pay more for induction and downdraft models, as well as cooktops with larger widths.
+Cooktops are a little more affordable than a range, but keep in mind that you’ll also need to budget for an oven.
+For example, Maytag® cooktops have a range of around $850 to $1,400.
+Gas and electric cooktops have similar price ranges, but expect to pay more for induction and downdraft models, as well as cooktops with larger widths and more features.

 SHOP MAYTAG® COOKTOPS